AquaQAnalytics/TorQ-TAQ/README.md

 parttime| p
 ````
 ## Example ##
-Here we just want to load in the NYSE trade data for date partition 2022.10.03 and manually move it to the HDB
+Here we only want to load in NYSE trade data for date 2022.10.03 and manually move it to the HDB.

 1. Begin by downloading EQY_US_ALL_TRADE_20221003.gz from the NYSE website directly into your filedrop directory whilst your stacks are up